 1. Trap slugs and snails: Place dishes or jars of beer around your garden, especially in the evening.
-In the morning, the slimy critters, which have been drawn by the beer’s aroma/fermentation, will have drowned.
-The beer can be re-used until it evaporates for garden pest control.
+By morning, the slimy critters, which have been drawn by the beer’s aroma/fermentation, will have drowned.
+The beer can be reused until it evaporates for garden pest control.

 2. Trap fruit flies: If you keep a compost pail in your kitchen, you will also likely have fruit flies.
 Just place a jar or can of beer on the kitchen counter.
 Cover the top with plastic wrap or paper, leaving a small opening for the flies to get into.
-The fruit flies won’t be able to get back out.
+They won’t be able to get back out.

-4. Get rid of mice: If you don’t have a cat, a small amount of beer placed in a pail will help take care of a mouse problem, especially if you prefer to capture mice in a humane fashion.
-Just put an inch or so of beer in the pail, place some type of ramp, such as a piece of wood for the mice to crawl up.
-The mice fall into the pail and then you can remove your inebriated mice to some place outside.
+4. Get rid of mice: Take care of a mouse problem in a humane fashion.
+Just put an inch or so of beer in a pail and add some type of ramp, such as a piece of wood, for the mice to crawl up.
+Attracted by the beer, mice will fall into the pail, whence you can remove the inebriated critters to a safe place outside.

 5. Cockroach trap: Put a piece of bread soaked in beer in a jar.
-Put Vaseline around the lip of the jar.
+Smear Vaseline around the lip of the jar.
 Roaches are attracted, get in, and can’t get out.

 6. Fertilize your gardens: The sugars in beer are also enjoyed by your garden vegetables and flowers.